the-widget/the-widget.github.io/_posts/2016-07-07-explain-consuming-apis.markdown

 ## API Basic Concepts

-***Me:***  Okay Mom, imagine that you just fired up Yelp, and now you're looking for a pizza place.
+***Me:***  Okay Grandma, imagine that you just fired up Yelp, and now you're looking for a pizza place.
 So you do a search for your area and you see a big list of restaurants with addresses, phone numbers, user reviews, pictures etc.

 ***Grandma:***  Okay, I can imagine that.